 Cycle Inventory Count

-Instead of conducting a full physical count at the end of the year, you can audit your inventory throughout the year in what’s referred to as cycle counting, or the practice of doing partial counts on a continuous basis.
+Instead of conducting a full physical count at the end of the year, you can audit your inventory throughout the year in what’s referred to as cycle counting, or the practice of doing partial counts continuously.

 Considered one of the most efficient store inventory counting methods for retailers, cycle counts allow you to count inventory without interrupting business hours.
 Additionally, cycle counts can be performed on a daily, weekly, or monthly basis by counting a different product on a rotating schedule.
 In general, you’ll want to count items of higher value or volume more frequently.